pasbury/voa-data-project/readme.md

 2. Data visualisation
 3. Creating a machine learning model

-The main packages used are: pandas, geopandas, LightGBM and scikit-learn.
+The main packages used are: pandas, geopandas, LightGBM FLAML, Shap and scikit-learn.

 ## Data